 Expert Overview of Spectrum’s Services

 Since merging with Bright House Networks and Time Warner Cable in 2016, Spectrum has grown to become one of the top three largest Internet providers in the US.
 Their “Spectrum” coverage area includes 102.7 million residents and spans 44 states.
 They have the widest coverage in California, Texas, New York, and 41 other states and primarily deliver service via Hybrid Fiber-Coaxial infrastructure.

 One of the defining features of Spectrum, when compared to other cable providers, is their easy-to-understand tiered pricing system, which offers the same price for similar plan speeds nationally.
 Digital TV and Phone bundles are also available from Spectrum.

 Spectrum Merger Billing

-While network investment and expansion has overall improved the Spectrum network from a user perspective, billing changes from the merger with TWC and Bright House have been problematic for some customers.
+While network investment and expansion have overall improved the Spectrum network from a user perspective, billing changes from the merger with TWC and Bright House have been problematic for some customers.
 The main culprit here is “promotional pricing” or “loyalty rates,” a common practice with both TWC and Bright House Networks.
 Spectrum is moving to standardize pricing across the board, which means that customers on “grandfathered” reduced rates can no longer negotiate their bill over the phone.
 This has pros and cons, but the bright side is that the billing is simple to understand, has few fees compared to other cable providers, and is consistent in all Spectrum service areas.